yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/advanced-intro.md

   - While the _mighty narwhal_ is away on secret missions, you will occasionally see his assistant, **Ron The Whale** offering helpful hints to the different exercises.
 Please use these if you get stuck.
 - ⚠️&nbsp;&nbsp;**Important information**
   - Sometimes there are hidden gotchas or common mistakes.
 Read this before running the step
+- ❓&nbsp;&nbsp;**Additional learnings**
+  - Sometimes there might be additional learnings included that are not strictly related to Nx itself

 ## Rules